stjook/sudoku/README.md

 By building the project we can find an executable jar file in ```./target/sudoku-validator-***-.jar``` as well as the required libraries in ```./target/libs/```.

 ## How to run the application
-Sudoku validator can be ran in Windows OS by runing from the build dir the following:
+Sudoku validator can be ran in Windows OS by running from the run dir the following:
 ```cmd
 validateSudoku.bat givenSudoku.txt
 ```